Graduate Record Examination

 The GRE is ideal for :

-Unlike other exams that are domain-specific, the GRE provides a holistic view of a student’s aptitude and academic readiness.
-The flexibility of taking the exammultiple times a year, combined with theScoreSelect option (where students can choose which scores to send to universities), makes the GRE a student-friendly exam.
+Unlike other exams that are domain-specific, the GRE instead provides a holistic view and therefore reflects a student’s aptitude as well as academic readiness.
+The flexibility of taking the exammultiple times a year, combined with theScore Select option (where students can choose which scores to send to universities), makes the GRE a student-friendly exam.

 The GRE General Test is acomputer-based exam structured to evaluate students’ ability to succeed in graduate programs.
-The test is divided into three major sections—Verbal Reasoning,Quantitative Reasoning, andAnalytical Writing—with an unscored section that may be included for research purposes.
+The test is divided into three major sectionsVerbal Reasoning,Quantitative Reasoning, andAnalytical Writing with an unscored section that may be included for research purposes.

 Exam Structure | |||||